Skip to main content

 Having the PIREP held for livery review is not necessarily an indication that there is a problem with your livery and/or PIREP.
 If you used an appropriate livery and your PIREP was marked by the system as Awaiting Review, please feel free to continue flying and the member of staff reviewing the PIREP will approve the livery and it will be added to the approved livery list.

 We ask, but do not require, pilots to use a period correct livery for the flight they’re operating.
-The bare metal livery is appropriate to schedules from approximately 1968 through 2013; the current/modern livery is appropriate for any schedules after 2013.
-When/if schedules are added from before 1968, or from other American Airlines heritage carriers, we will provide livery guides to our members.
+For example, the bare metal livery is appropriate to schedules from approximately 1968 through 2013; the current/modern livery is appropriate for any schedules after 2013.

 danger